Tristanstormmm/DV200_Term_1/README.md

 ## Getting Started

 The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-Ensure that you have the latest version of [Software](path/to/where/they/can/download/software) installed on your machine.
-The [Plugin](path/to/where/they/can/download/plugin) plugin will also be required.

 ### How to install